saferinsulin/website/admissions.md

 ::: info

 There is an increasing prevalence of type 2 diabetes in the population and with it recent advances in novel antidiabetic agents that may have specific risks and benefits for the critically ill patient.
-For instance, the use of sodium – glucoseco- transporter 2(SGLT-2) has an associated risk of euglycaemic ketoacidosis.
+For instance, the use of sodium – glucoseco - transporter 2(SGLT-2) has an associated risk of euglycaemic ketoacidosis.
 Consult the [section of this document](/drugs) for specific risks and guidance on the use of oral and subcutaneous hypoglycaemic agents in the critical care unit.

 :::